mRcSchwering/magic-soup/docs/mechanics.md

 Each domain consists of a region of genetic code that defines the domain type itself and several regions that define its further specifications.
 What these specifications are depends on the domain type.
+There are some example transcriptomes in [supporting figures](./supporting_figures.md#transcriptomes).

 _Catalytic_ domains can catalyze one reaction.
 All possible reactions are defined in the simulation's chemistry (see [Chemistry](#chemistry)).